The Makings of a Crisis

 Until 2011, California was able to partially make up for the loss of federal support through Redevelopment Agencies (RAs), which spent at least 15% of their funds on building and maintaining affordable housing; the Santa Cruz RA helped fund and monitor hundreds of units.
 But in 2011, Governor Jerry Brown signed legislation to eliminate RAs.
 In the past six years, private developers have met only a fraction of the state and local affordable housing need, while federal aid, such as HOME and Section 8 subsidies, has decreased.

 Municipalities can use inclusionary zoning to require that private developers make a certain percentage of new units—usually 15-20%—affordable for local residents.
 They can also use land use regulations, like an "urban services line," to encourage dense development that would be subject to inclusionary zoning.
 Santa Cruz City and County were actually ahead of their time in this regard, passing Measures J and O in the early 1980s, which created an urban services line, and stipulated that 15% of newly constructed units county-wide be affordable to average-income households.
-Yet in the 1990s, voters elected a County Supervisor who moved to “downzone” the urbanized unincorporated area, designating this area for single-family homes on large lots.
-This resulted in a significant reduction in the production and the availability of affordable, multi-family housing across the County.
+Yet zoning and land use changes severely limited the efficacy of this effort at affordable urbanization.
+In the 1970s, neighborhood groups had already changed the Santa Cruz General Plan to protect single family home zoning in all parts of the city, making it more difficult for developers to assemble parcels for apartment buildings, and also by limiting the height of apartment buildings to five stories.
+Then, in the 1990s, a County Supervisor moved to “downzone” the urbanized unincorporated area, also designating this area for single-family homes on large lots.
+Ultimately, the great majority of the Santa Cruz city and county were zoned for single family vs multi-family housing, setting the stage for a crisis of affordable housing countywide.

 Not only has new affordable housing not been built, that which exists has not been preserved, and those inhabiting it lack legal protection.
 Beginning in the 1970s, when federal government halted funding for new public housing projects, and cut funds for maintaining existing ones, the US public housing stock decreased precipitously.
 In the same period, HUD funding decreased from 8% to 1% of the federal budget, slashing rental subsidy programs such as Section 8.